 1. Easy access to information

 10. Investors should be able to easily access information about investment policy matters, including relevant laws and regulations, which is vital to facilitate their investment and expansion.
-During the pre-establishment phase, prospective investors need information on how to establish their investment and the regulatory framework that will govern their investment.
+[During the pre-establishment phase, prospective investors need information on how to establish their investment and the regulatory framework that will govern their investment.
 They need information about the applicable laws and compliance procedures as well as governmental or related agencies that investors may need to interact with throughout the lifecycle of their investment (referred to generally as “competent governmental agency or agencies” in the Guidelines).
-During the post-establishment phase, investors need to be informed about any changes to the regulatory framework, which would allow them to take decisions on whether to expand or diversify their investment.
-In case of any complaint, investors would need information on the competent governmental agency and ways to submit such complaints.
+During the post-establishment phase, effort should be made to make information about any changes to the regulatory framework publicly available, which would allow investors to take decisions on whether to expand or diversify their investment.
+In case of any complaint, investors would need information on the competent governmental agency and ways to submit such complaints.]
 Contact information of focal points or other appropriate mechanisms to respond to inquiries from investors and to assist them in obtaining relevant information about government measures could be included in a single information portal.

 Comments